Not everyone is keen on their colleagues. Here are 9 typical office colleagues we all tend to dislike.

 You'll find this person either busy doing something like staring intently at a Word or Excel document, seemingly deep in thought or typing away at something on the keyboard.
 Funny enough, if he is actually tasked with doing something, he'll take the whole day to do it and the quality of his work is always terrible.
-Don't count on him to work on anything important simply because it will be waste of your time.
+Don't count on him to work on anything important simply because it will be a waste of your time.
 If circumstances require you to work together with him on something important, you should cover yourself by corresponding with him through email on important matters, just in case, the slacker fails to deliver.

 He's the one with a whole list of excuses and never-ending work commitments.
 He's well versed in the art of deflection and escape.
 You'll never spot him doing any saikang (shit job) at all.
 While being able to diplomatically escape from work initiatives or projects, so that you have more time to focus on other more important tasks.
 Of course, you should always assist your colleagues if you have the ability to do so.
 Otherwise, be prepared to be disliked more than the Slacker.

 This colleague expects wants to test your skills in mindreading, expecting you to guess their inner-most thoughts to get what they truly want to say.
 Your agile moves will also be tested as they'll keep you constantly worried about treading on their toes.
-Be prepared to wear an armour, and watch your back because they may be plotting an elaborate sabotage scheme.
+Be prepared to wear your armour, and watch your back because they may be plotting an elaborate sabotage scheme.